eurostat/interactive-publication-energy/README.md

 In order to build a fully translated version, you would have to first download one release bundle.
 This will be available via the folder **releases**.

 How to find the localisation folder
-The following steps have to be done for all visualisations contained in the "vis" folder and for the main navigation part in <womenmen>.
+The following steps have to be done for all visualisations contained in the "vis" folder and for the main navigation part in <energy>.

 To start with the translation process, we recommend to first translate the publication itself.
 All visualisations and the publication itself, have their own folder "l10n" which contains the files, that we have to work with.

-Start with locating the "l10n" folder inside <womenmen> and then follow the described steps below.
+Start with locating the "l10n" folder inside <energy> and then follow the described steps below.

-Folder structure for **womenmen**
+Folder structure for **energy**
 ```
-- v0.9x
+- v2022
-|-- womenmen
+    ...
     |-- css
     |-- js
     |-- l10n